JOIN LOGIN JOIN

 100+ Kill Team Moroch Boxes

-Either way, this is pretty wild, as it’s the most enormous stash of Games Workshop products we’ve ever seen (at least for us) to ever hit the secondary market like this.
-From the looks of it, most of the product looks to be in good condition, too, but it is hard to tell for sure how the contents on the inside look and if there are any “defects” or not.
+Either way, this is pretty wild, as it’s the most enormous stash of Games Workshop products we’ve ever seen (at least for us) to hit the secondary market like this.
+From the looks of it, most of the product is in good condition, too, but it is hard to tell for sure how the contents on the inside of these case boxes look and if there are any “defects” or not.

 GW Threw Away $1M in Product

-It’s possible that the best part of these merchandise not hitting the dump is that, eventually, a lot of these products made their way onto the secondary market at discounted rates.
-Now eBay and Amazon sellers have all sorts of deals, sometimes daily, on Warhmmaer 40k, Age of Sigmar, Necromunda, Horus Heresy, and more.
+The best part about this merchandise not hitting the dump is that, eventually, a lot of these products made their way onto the secondary market at discounted rates.
+In 2023 and 2024, eBay and Amazon sellers had all sorts of deals, sometimes daily, on Warhmmaer 40k, Age of Sigmar, Necromunda, Horus Heresy, and more.

 Discount Alert: Latest Cheap Warhammer & Hobby Sales

 Imagine getting your hands on the latest miniatures, paints, and game expansions for up to 50% off retail prices or even more!
 We have been posting these deals when we find them for you.
-You can always check out these bargains to see how you can elevate your Warhammer, 40k, hobby, and board game experience on the cheap!
+You can also check out the bargain on this page to see how you can score more Warhammer, 40k, hobby supplies, and board games on the cheap!

-Click Here To See The Latest Cheap Hobby Deals List
+Click Here For The Latest Cheap Hobby Deals List

-What do you think about this much Games Workshop production being “discarded,” only to hit the secondary market instead presumably?
+What do you think about this much Games Workshop Warhammer production being “discarded,” only to hit the secondary market instead, presumably?